StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

 #### No Arc Support
 Barely worth mentioning, since most slicers don't output arc commands by default.
 Disabled to save space.

+#### No Volumetrics
+Volumetric extrusion is a feature that allows gcode for a given print to exclude information about the filament diameter and temperatures--these are then selected at print time.
+If you need it, then you probably know what it is.
+Disabled to save space.

 ### Printer Default Values